t4d-classes/perf-car-tool-app-starter/README.md

 ### Lab 3

 1. How often does the array of cars re-sort?
 Can this be optimized?
-Do not optimize yet.
+Do not optimize it yet.

 1. Start profiler.
 Click Delete, then cancel (do not delete car).
 When the modal dialog displayed what re-rendered?
 What should not have been re-rendered?
 Should the Car Table re-render?
 Why did it re-render?